23 Oct 2025

 Red Flags When the Relationship Becomes Unhealthy

 • Same conflicts repeating despite effort or therapy.
-Dyadic data show anxious+avoidant pairings reliably predict lower trust, satisfaction, and stability — a sign that the pattern itself is the problem.
+Dyadic data show anxious+avoidant pairings reliably predict12 lower trust, satisfaction, and stability — a sign that the pattern itself is the problem.

 • One partner is doing all the emotional work.
-Anxious partners overfunction (reassurance-seeking), while avoidant partners underfunction (withdrawal) — a chronic imbalance of regulation and repair.
+Anxious partners overfunction, while avoidant partners underfunction — a chronic imbalance12 of regulation and repair.

 • Feelings of worthlessness, fear, or emotional numbness.
-Insecure attachment correlates with lower psychological well-being; avoidant defences often present as emotional blunting, while anxious partners report elevated distress.
+Insecure attachment correlates6 with lower psychological well-being; avoidant defences often present as emotional blunting, while anxious partners report elevated distress.

 • Loss of autonomy or safety.
-Avoidant partners experience closeness as engulfment; anxious partners feel trapped by uncertainty — both markers of a relationship eroding.
+Avoidant partners experience closeness as engulfment; anxious partners feel trapped by uncertainty — both markers of a relationship eroding3.

 Therapeutic Approaches and Growth